Professional wrestling strikes: Body guillotine

 Having a fallen opponent lying next to the apron, the attacking wrestler grabs the opponent's head, torso, or leg and places it on the bottom rope.
 Taking hold of the top rope, the wrestler proceeds to jump and sit repeatedly on the opponent's neck, chest, or leg as they stomp hard, to hurt or incapacitate the opponent.

 Leapfrog body guillotine

 This move sees the opponent's chest resting on the second rope, facing out of the ring.
 The attacker runs from behind, performs a leapfrog, and lands on their opponent's back, neck, or head, sliding through the ropes out of the ring as they force the opponent's chest against the second rope.

 Bronco buster

 With an opponent seated in the corner of the ring, the attacking wrestler jumps in the corner, straddling on the opponent's midsection, bouncing up and down.
 Often treated as having comic or sexual connotations rather than as a legitimately painful move, due to the move's resemblance to a teabag.
-Popularized by Sean Waltman.
+Popularized by Sean Waltman, although Mae Young was known for using it long beforehand.